Research shows that ‘No Price Methods’ of selling your property: Take longer to sell and achieve a lower price.

-At Restate, as professionals advising and helping you sell your biggest asset, we see it as our duty to question it.
+At Restate, our clients engage us to maximise their net sale proceeds, so we see it as our duty to question it.

-From my experience and recent research, I’ve discovered that it’s not necessarily true.
+From my close to 30 years experience and research, I’ve discovered that it’s not necessarily true.

-Yes, I’ve seen the likes of ‘Deadline Sales’ achieve a few outstanding results.
+Yes, I have seen the likes of ‘Deadline Sales’ achieve a few good results.
 But I’ve also seen a lot of them backfire.

-Rather than focus on the occasional wild success story (told by salespeople pitching for your listing), wouldn’t it be wiser to look at the bigger picture – the over-all trend?
+Rather than focus on the very occasional success story (told to win your listing), wouldn’t it be wiser to look at the bigger picture – the over-all trend?

-I’ve always had doubts about ‘No Price Marketing’.
-Mainly because of how often buyers tell me something like:
+Regardless of the mainstream industry narrative, I’ve always had doubts about ‘No Price Marketing’.
+Mainly because of how often buyers say something like this to me:

-“If the property does not have a price – we don’t bother looking at it.”
+“If the property doesn’t have a price – we don’t bother looking at it.”

-Further, if you are a student of marketing, you’ll know of a guy called David Ogilvy.
-Considered by many to have been one of the smartest marketing minds of all time.
+Further, if you are a student of marketing, you’ll know of a guy called David Ogilvy, considered to have been one of the smartest marketing minds of all time.
 In his book: Ogilvy On Advertising – he puts it this way:

 “When the price of your product is left out, people have a way of turning the page.”

-I guesstimate that up to half of the buyers feel this way.
-But even if only 20% of buyers skip looking at your property… how can agents say that ‘no-price’ attracts more buyers?
+I estimate that up to half of the buyers feel this way.
+But even if only 20% of buyers skip looking at your property… how can my industry say that ‘no-price’ attracts more buyers?

-Following, how can they say it gets the best price?
-One of those buyers who didn’t look may have paid more?
+Following, how can we say it gets the best price?
+Surely one of those buyers (who didn’t look) may have paid more?

-So we recently completed two studies in our local market.
+So we completed two studies in our local market.

 First, we looked at new listings in a specific price range – comparing the number of online ‘views’ they received.